momo009l/CS50-Harvard-2026_By.Momo/README.md

 basically dying and respawning in a loop :sob:☠️

-## 📝 How I Iearn CS50 BY Momo :PPP
+## 📝 How I Learn CS50 BY Momo :PPP
 I honestly started from zero.
 Like… I didn’t know anything about programming or code at all.
 So I began by answering the questions I kept wondering about: What is a program?
 How does code actually run?
 Why do we do it this way?
 Once I understood the basics, I just jumped into doing it for real.
 I watched the lectures and followed what they taught what tools they used and what the lesson was about.
 Since my English isn’t great, I use help when I need it (like AI) to translate sentences, explain vocabulary, or clarify parts I don’t understand.
 But I always make sure I watch the video first no skipping :smirk_cat: And then comes the “die and respawn” loop.
 When I get stuck, confused, frustrated, or my code refuses to run… I’ll literally roast my own code until I calm down :joy: Then I come back and try again.
 Sometimes I also play music instrumentals only.
 If the song has lyrics, my brain gets distracted and it’s harder to focus.
 So I just use music to keep my mood stable :notes: